Beyond the Pitch

 “As a growth coach, it’s my job to help the founder (who is often a technologist) become as curious and open, and as willing to invest in developing sales, as they were in developing their product,” Rores said.
 “They have to be committed to making how they sell as important as what they sell.”

-5. Advisors can help the founder and the members of the startup team become the best version of themselves.
+5. Mentors can help the founder and the members of the startup team become the best version of themselves.

 Relationships between First Connect partners help entrepreneurs and their teams develop winning habits, according to Rores.